 Expands Freedom of Expression

-In this decision, the Supreme Tribunal expands freedom of expression by arguing that the right to be forgotten doesn’t apply to information of public interest.
+In this decision, the Supreme Tribunal expands freedom of expression by holding that the right to be forgotten doesn’t apply to information of public interest.
 The Court also stated that Google can’t be compelled to act as a fact-checker for all the information indexed in the search engine.
 In this case, a robust protection is dispensed in favor of access to information and freedom of expression in relationship to online publications that include criticism of private actors.

-Global Perspective

-National standards, law or jurisprudence

-ECtHR, Brunet v.
-France, App.
-21010/10 (Sep.18, 2014).

-ECJ, Google Spain v.
-Agencia Española de Protección de Datos (AEPD), C-131/12 (2014).

-Spain, Civil Chamber of the Supreme Tribunal of Spain, Decision 545/2015 (2015).

-Spain, Constitutional Court, STC 129/2009 (2009).

-Spain, Constitutional Court, STC 172/1990 (1990).

-Spain, Constitutional Court, STC 292/2000 (2000).

-CASE SIGNIFICANCE

-The decision establishes a binding or persuasive precedent within its jurisdiction.

-Precedential effect